gbu-zhanglab/gbu-zhanglab.github.io/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "Zhang Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University &rarr; LMU."
+excerpt: "Zhang Lab at Great Bay University"
 sitemap: false
 permalink: /
 ---

-**News: Our group will move to LMU Munich!** During the next two years, we will build up a group at LMU and we will slowly move our instruments to Munich.
-We will be looking for PhD students, sub-group leaders, postdocs, engineering/technical stuff, and an administrative assistant.
-Please contact me if you are interested.
+**News: Our lab is ready!** New instruments is coming!.
 More details to follow.